jonathanBieler/BioRecordsProcessing.jl/README.md

 [![CI](https://github.com/jonathanBieler/BioRecordsProcessing.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/jonathanBieler/BioRecordsProcessing.jl/actions/workflows/CI.yml)
 [![codecov](https://codecov.io/gh/jonathanBieler/BioRecordsProcessing.jl/branch/main/graph/badge.svg?token=K19HIpy7cI)](https://codecov.io/gh/jonathanBieler/BioRecordsProcessing.jl)

-Easily process files containing biological records.
-If several files are found in a directory they will be processed in parallel (one thread per file).
+BioRecordsProcessing.jl aims at processing files containing biological records using a minimum amount of boilerplate.
+It can be used in place of tools like samtools, vcftools, sektq, etc.

 ## Usage

+To process a directory containing records files the user has to provide an `input_directory`, an `output_directory`, a [glob](https://github.com/vtjnash/Glob.jl) `pattern` that will select the files to process in the input directory, a module containting the record type of interrest (e.g. `FASTX.FASTA`, `XAM.BAM`, `VariantCallFormat.VCF`) and finally a `process_function` taking a record as input and returning either a record or `nothing` if the record is meant to be filtered out.
+If several files are found in a directory they will be processed in parallel using one thread per file.

+    process_directory(process_function, ReadType, input_directory, pattern, output_directory)

+The `process_function` can be provided using a `do` block (see examples bellow).
+For testing the function it is convinient to limit the number of records to be processed using the optional `max_records` argument.

+Paired files can be processed together using `process_directory_paired`, an additional function giving the filename of the second file in the pair given the filename of the first has to be provided.
+A single file can be processed using `process`.

+## Examples

-### Filter fasta reads shorter than 50bp :
+### Filter out fasta reads shorter than 50bp :

 ```julia
 using BioRecordsProcessing, FASTX